tanwenjie1118/AspNetCore3/README.md

 # Step 2 build our own image from aspnet core web application
 # It should locate to dirctory where *.sln is
-docker build -f AspDotNetCore3/Dockerfile -t myweb .
+docker build -f Dockerfile -t myweb .

 # Step3 Run our service from images in containers
 # -v mean Persistence